hanzoai/code-runner/README.md

 }
 ```

-This example demonstrates how to set up and call a Shinkai tool from Rust, including how to pass input data and handle the output.
+This example demonstrates how to set up and call a Hanzo tool from Rust, including how to pass input data and handle the output.